MicrosoftDocs/visualstudio-docs/docs/cross-platform/install-visual-cpp-for-cross-platform-mobile-development.md

 To build apps for specific device platforms, there are some additional requirements:

-- The x86 Android emulators that come with the Android SDK work best on computers that can use hardware acceleration.
+- The x86 Android emulators that come with the Android SDK work best on computers that can use hardware acceleration, such as the Intel Hardware Accelerated Execution Manager (HAXM).
 For more information, see [Hardware acceleration for emulator performance (Hyper-V & HAXM)](/xamarin/android/get-started/installation/android-emulator/hardware-acceleration?tabs=vswin&pivots=windows).

 - Building code for iOS requires an Apple ID, an iOS Developer Program account, and a Mac computer that can run [Xcode](https://developer.apple.com/xcode/) version 10.2 or later on OS X Mavericks (version 10.9) or later versions.
 For a link to installation steps, see [Install tools for iOS](#install-tools-for-ios).